matrix-org/matrix-spec-proposals/specification/appendices/threepids.rst

 might be associated with a particular person.
 They comprise a tuple of ``medium`` which is a string that identifies the namespace in which the identifier exists, and an ``address``: a string representing the identifier in that namespace.
-This must be a canonical form of the identifier, *ie.* if multiple strings could represent the same identifier, only one of these strings must be used in a 3PID address, in a well-defined manner.
+This must be a canonical form of the identifier, *i.e.* if multiple strings could represent the same identifier, only one of these strings must be used in a 3PID address, in a well-defined manner.

-For example, for e-mail, the ``medium`` is 'email' and the ``address`` would be the email address, eg. the string ``bob@example.com``.
+For example, for e-mail, the ``medium`` is 'email' and the ``address`` would be the email address, *e.g.* the string ``bob@example.com``.
 Since domain resolution is case-insensitive, the email address ``bob@Example.com`` also has a 3PID address of ``bob@example.com`` and not ``bob@Example.com``.